 “Serve as a common reference document for all… stakeholders, [Program Administrators], and the Commission, so as to provide transparency to all parties regarding savings assumptions and calculations and the underlying sources of those assumptions and calculations.

-Support the calculation of the Illinois Total Resource Cost test (“TRC”), as well as other cost-benefit tests in support of program design, evaluation and regulatory compliance.
+Support the calculation of the Illinois Total Resource Cost test (“TRC”), as well as other cost-benefit tests in support of program design, evaluation, and regulatory compliance.
 Actual cost-benefit calculations and the calculation of avoided costs will not be part of this TRM.

 Identify gaps in robust, primary data for Illinois, that can be addressed via evaluation efforts and/or other targeted end-use studies.